Miriam Kastner

 Miriam Kastner (born January 22, 1935) is a Bratislavan born, (former Czechoslovakia) Israeli raised, American oceanographer and geochemist.
-Kastner is currently a Distinguished Professor at Scripps Institution of Oceanography at the University of California, San Diego.
+Kastner is currently a distinguished professor at Scripps Institution of Oceanography at the University of California, San Diego.
 She is still recognized by her fundamental contributions to science and is well spoken of amongst colleagues.

 Education

-Miriam Kastner has enjoyed the sciences since she was a child and had originally wanted to be a mathematician, however she had later decided down the road that, math was not the career for her as there were far fewer careers to pursue in mathematics.
-Miriam had noticed that not many women were scientists in her early life, which had inspired her to research further about the different sciences.
+Miriam Kastner enjoyed the sciences since she was a child and originally wanted to be a mathematician, however she later decided down the road that, math was not the career for her as there were far fewer careers to pursue in mathematics.
+Early on Miriam noticed that not many women were scientists, which inspired her to research different sciences.

 Kastner attended the Hebrew University of Jerusalem in 1964, where she received a minor in chemistry and a master's degree in geology.
 After graduation, she wrote her first formal paper about the hydrothermal systems of the Guaymas Basin, in the Gulf of California.
-Kastner then decided to attend Harvard University, Boston, in 1970, where she was exposed to oceanography and later received her Ph.D. in geoscience.
-For three years, Kastner was the only woman within her department while studying at Harvard.
+Kastner attendedHarvard University, Boston, in 1970, where she was exposed to oceanography and later received her doctorate in geoscience.
+For three years, Kastner was the only woman in her department while studying at Harvard.
 Thus, women were not taken very seriously by other faculty members resulting in a discouraging environment.
-Faculty members also expected less from their female students and counterparts, although there were some who supported Kastner and fellow female academics, such as the PhD committee.
+Faculty members also expected less from their female students and counterparts, although there were some who supported Kastner and fellow female academics, such as the Ph.D. committee.